-In recent years, the demand for lithium-ion batteries (LiB) has been increasing due to the rapid spread of HVs, PHEVs, and BEVs against the backdrop of environmental concerns and the imperative to strive towards carbon neutrality.
-With this growth the automotive industry has experienced, accidents of heat generation and ignition caused by LiBs.
+In recent years, the demand for lithium-ion batteries (LiB) has been increasing due to the rapid spread of HVs, PHEVs, and BEVs against the backdrop of environmental concerns and the strive towards carbon neutrality.
+With this growth the automotive industry has experienced, accidents of heat generation and ignition caused by LiBs have also increased.
 Efforts are being made to improve the safety of LiBs by conducting inspections not only of finished products but also of raw materials and manufacturing processes.

 Most of the heat generation and ignition accidents caused by LiBs are due to a short circuit between the positive and negative electrodes of LiBs.
 There are various causes of shorts between electrodes.
 Here we introduce typical inspections conducted in the manufacturing process to screen out LiBs that may short-circuit in the future.